vinodrpatil-datafusion/fabric-pe-vc-analytics/README.md

 The architectural patterns scale.
 The implementation here is sized for portfolio demonstration, not enterprise deployment.

+**A specific simplification — ingestion:** this build uses uploaded Parquet files for landing, not OneLake shortcuts to external storage (`design_decisions.md` DD-02).
+Shortcuts require an external ADLS Gen2 source to point at; the trial build's synthetic data is uploaded directly.
+The validation, reconciliation, and conformance logic downstream is identical either way — only the landing mechanism differs.

 ## Architecture at a glance

 ```